apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

     <NDArray 1 @cpu(0)>

-### Example 3: foreach with both outputs and states
+### Example 3: `foreach` with both outputs and states
 This is probably the most common use case of `foreach`.
-We extend the scan example above and return both output and states.
+We extend the previous scan example and return both output and states.

 ```python